 What is Titanic Escape Simulator?

 Love survival games?
-Check out the best PS5 survival horror games coming this year.
+Refer to the best PS5 survival horror games coming this year.

 Forget everything you know about Titanic games.
-No aimless wandering or text-heavy history lessons here.
-Titanic Escape Simulator is designed with real-time sinking mechanics, decision-based narratives, and modern PS5 tech—including those controller-triggered heartbeats.
+This game does not rely on aimless wandering or text-heavy history lessons.
+Titanic Escape Simulator is designed with real-time sinking mechanics, decision-based narratives, and modern PS5 tech, including those controller-triggered heartbeats.

 Key features teased so far: